kyrolloszakaria/Youtube-Playlist-Donwloader/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4. Get your API key from [Google Cloud Console](https://console.cloud.google.com/cloud-resource-manager).
+4. Get your YouTube Data API v3 key from [Google Cloud Console](https://console.cloud.google.com/cloud-resource-manager).
 And save it into `private.py` file in the same working directory.
 It is free, don't worry :wink:.

 ## Usage

 You can run the YouTube playlist downloader program using Python directly or through Docker.